RScanavez/vagrant-examples/README.md

 # Vagrant-examples
  Here you will find some examples that will help you to get used to Vagrant.
-Combined to Packer, Terraform and CloudInit, these tools can help you to build your infrastructure in a very efficient way.
+Combined to Packer, Terraform and CloudInit, it can help you to build your infrastructure in a very efficient way.

 # Requirements:
 - Install VirtualBox: https://www.virtualbox.org/wiki/Downloads